Fine Dining and Nightlife in Santa Fe

 • Tesuque Village Market

-The menu at Tesuque Villiage Market is best described as straightforward with a local Santa Fe twist!
-That is, pizza, hamburgers, enchiladas, and more all incorporating a Santa Fe favorite: green chile.
-If you come in the morning, the menu will feature multiple breakfast options and fantastic pastries.
+The menu at Tesuque Village Market is best described as straightforward with a local Santa Fe twist!
+That is, pizza, hamburgers, enchiladas, and more, all incorporating a Santa Fe favorite: green chile.
+If you come in the morning, the menu will feature a variety of breakfast options and fantastic pastries.
 This could be the perfect place to eat in Santa Fe during the weekend, filled with Southwestern décor and a full bar!

 • Arroyo Vino